 During peak holiday seasons, Christmas, Easter, Eid and Oman’s National Day and weekends, the numbers of people (unfortunately they appear to be in the hundreds) arriving to watch turtles can be overwhelming and detract from the experience.
 Booking well in advance to watch turtles is advised (ideally by email for proof of your booking) as places can be limited.
 You may be required to show some ID.

-A new research centre has been built by the Ministry of Tourism and there is a museum within the hotel designed to showcase both the turtles and the unique marine ecology of the eastern coast of Ash Sharqiyyah region.
+A research centre has been built here by the Ministry of Heritage and Tourism and there is a small museum (open to non-residents for an additional charge of OMR2) upstairs within the hotel, designed to showcase both the turtles and the unique marine ecology of the eastern coast of the Ash Sharqiyyah region.
 The exhibits provide visitors with comprehensive insights into the ecosystems that sustain turtles, charting the complete life-cycle stages of the turtle from hatchling to nesting to migration.
 In addition, antiquities uncovered during ongoing excavation work in the area are preserved here.
-Italian and French archaeological teams have worked at a site behind the turtle beach and the mesa overlooking the beach.
-A mud brick building divided into several elongated chambers was found, together with some burial sites.
-Items included bitumen from Mesopotamia, ivory from India, Indus Valley (Harappa) pottery and stamp seals, indicating trading links between Oman, the Indus Valley and Mesopotamia some 4,500 years ago.
+Visit the museum before you go turtle watching.